Tech stocks drag European shares from multi-year highs

 By Sudip Kar-Gupta

-LONDON, March 25 (Reuters) - European shares retreated further from 7-1/2-year highs hit last week, led lower by technology stocks that were hit by a sell-off in their U.S. peers.
+LONDON, March 25 (Reuters) - European shares retreated further from 7-1/2-year highs hit last week, led lower by weaker technology stocks that slid on the back of a sell-off in their U.S. peers.

-British chipmaker ARM fell 6.1 percent while Dutch semiconductor company ASML declined 5.5 percent.
+British chipmaker ARM fell 5.9 percent while Dutch semiconductor company ASML declined by 5.2 percent.

 Data on Wednesday showed German business morale rose for the fifth month in a row in March, hitting its highest level since July 2014, while French business morale stood at its highest in nearly three years in March.